 At first she felt only her pulse racing in her wrist, and heard the rush of blood flowing through the spiraling space inside her ear.
-But soon, and past all of that, she began to hear something more, a peculiar something more, for it was the sound of no sound at all, and listening to it gave Haila the sense that her body had the lightness of floating while sinking at the very same time, deeper and deeper into the silence.
+But soon, and past all of that, she began to hear something more, something peculiar, for it was the sound of no sound at all, and listening to it gave Haila the sense that her body had the lightness of floating while sinking at the very same time, deeper and deeper into the silence.

 I'm an author in process, as reflected by my writings, which are at various stages of development.
 I've put this page up to share some of my works-in-progress with you.

-Haila and the Weed
+Haila through the Hollow

 Haila has forgotten the truth of who she really is.
 She lives alone in a grassy field with the overwhelming city on one end and the mysterious deep woods at the other.
 When she believes a voice that haunts her every thought, a painful weed begins to grow from her back.
 Life as she knows it becomes unbearable until she finds the courage to step through the hollow and into the unknown where the story of her life unfolds in the hidden passageways of the woods.

 Junaid Diwani and the Palace Beyond the Pink City